mbeddr/mps-platform-docs/src/doc/docs/mps_internal/threads/read_write_action_examples.md

 They are executed in the lambda of `#!java ApplicationManager.getApplication().executeOnPooledThread`

-- set break points on startup
+- set breakpoints on startup
 - preview the generated text for nodes